gnosia93/tera-to-redshift/README.md

 ### Migration Architecture & ETL ###
 ![](https://github.com/gnosia93/tera-to-emr/blob/main/images/teradata-mig.png)

+- Avaialbe Network Bandwith - 560Mbps (70MB/s)
-- snowball is not adequate, it also takes time upload data into snowball, delivery, s3 upload time.
+- Snowball is not adequate for this case, usaully takes more than 1 weeks for delivery between IDC and AWS, Upload data into snowball and S3 upload
 - for fact table
   - daily based incremental migration with regdate column to reduce risk and due to low bandwidth of network.
 - for diemsion table / summary